• Free shipping

 How to soundproof a room with high ceilings

-Soundproofing and sound absorbing a room with high ceilings can be challenging.
-Here is a comprehensive article on how to solve this problem.
+Soundproofing and sound-absorbing a room with high ceilings can be challenging; here is a comprehensive article on how to solve this problem

-How to calculate the number of sound absorbers you need
+Here's how to calculate the number of sound absorbers you need

-Why choose SilentDirect
+Why Choose SilentDirect

 With the right analysis and the right measures, most sound problems can be significantly improved.
-Whether it's echo in a room, noise from installations, or vibrations from machines, we help you find a solution that works in practice.
+Whether it’s echo in a room, noise from installations, or vibrations from machinery, we help you find a solution that works in practice.

 *Free shipping

-Free shipping to agent
+Free shipping to a pickup location

 5-year warranty